scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    :figclass: h!
    :scale: 100%

    Diagram representing a Task with one input and a simple splitter.
 The white node represents an original Task with x=[1,2,3], as an input.
 The coloured nodes represent copies of the original Task after splitting the input, these are the runnables that are executed by Workers.
    :label:`ndspl1`

-Whenever *Task* has more complicated input, i.e. multiple fields, there are two ways of creating the mapping and they are called *scalar splitter*, and *outer splitter*.
+**Scalar and outer splitters:** Whenever a *Task* has more complicated inputs, i.e. multiple fields, there are two ways of creating the mapping and are called *scalar splitter* and *outer splitter*.
+These splitters use a special, but Python-based syntax as described next.

-The first one, the *scalar splitter*, requires that the lists of values for two fields have the same length, since "element wise" mapping is made.
-The *scalar splitter* is represented by parenthesis, ``()``:
+A *scalar splitter* performs element-wise mapping and requires that the lists of values for two or more fields to have the same length.
+The *scalar splitter* uses Python tuples and its operation is therefore represented by a parenthesis, ``()``:

 .. math::
    :type: eqnarray